xieweiAlex/English_Learning/words/2023/words-April.md

 Instead, fiber **passes through** your system and **eases** symptoms such as constipation.

 **value proposition**
 If China’s growth is so strong, why is inflation so weak?
-A paradox that has analysts **snickering**
+A paradox that has analysts **snickering**. -

 **lacerating** wound.
 **riff**